Vivekanand-R/AI-Product-Framework/README.md

 ----------------------------------------------------

-**Example Scinario 1:**
+**Scenario 1: AI Innovation in Semi-Trucks**

-In Short, Let's assume we have a new challenging vision and a priority:
+Let’s consider a new ambitious vision that has become a strategic priority:

-**Vision/Goal:** To design a **new AI feature for semi-trucks** for the transport company **"Heavy Auto Manufacturer"** , as an enhancement, so that we can stand out from a competitors.
+**Objective:** Develop a **cutting-edge AI feature for semi-trucks** to enhance the capabilities of Heavy Auto Manufacturer, setting the company apart from competitors.

 **Industry:** Heavy Auto Manufacturer